 The next day we went to the old town to explore a little history.
 Our steps headed right to the city walls.
 Through several gates you can get directly to the old town.
 In addition to typical architecture, you will also find the town museum, which will allow you to penetrate the history of the city.
 We were there in the evening when the city came to life.
 Visiting the museum does not take more than an hour and is very nice.

-The symbol is the local citadel.
+The symbol of the city is the local citadel.
 It is located on the corner of old town, it's basically a fortification.
 Here I am always impressed by the local library.
 I would like to have all her books at home.
 We swallowed the whole sweat on its walls, where we wanted to refresh ourselves for a while with a pleasant wind.
-From the walls is a beautiful view of the open Adriatic.
+From the walls there is a beautiful view of the open Adriatic.
 We also lost sight of the restaurant located in the citadel, but with tongues out we got out of it.
-You don't see much in the citadel.
-There is really only a library in 2 rooms and walls with a nice view.
+In the citadel there is a library in 2 rooms and walls with a nice view.
 The tour takes no more than half an hour.

-On the left side of the exit from the citadel is a small church of Holy Trinity, where mass was held during our visit and we did not want to look into it.
+On the left side of the exit from the citadel there is a small church Crkva Svete Trojice, where the mass was held during our visit and we did not want to look into it.
 However, it has a beautiful picture above the entrance.
 Another dominant feature of Budva is the St. Ivan Cathedral with its bell tower, which is also open to the public.
 It is rather a modest cathedral.

 Budva is rightly called Dubrovnik of Montenegro .
 As I wrote earlier Montenegro is very positive, I still insist.
 Budva just confirms it.
 Prices at this most expensive Montenegrin site are affordable.
 The atmosphere is great.
 A wide selection of accommodation facilities, restaurants, beaches...
 A modest client as well as a very demanding client will leave this place very satisfied.
 Young people will have plenty of fun.
 Older tourists with their grandchildren will also relax here.
 The alleys above the main promenade are small and uphill, giving them silence and almost no traffic.

-Budva is a perfect place for a summer holiday.Anyone who visits her will certainly remember her for a long time.
+Budva is a perfect place for a summer holiday.Anyone who visits it will certainly remember her for a long time.
 Montenegro itself can compete with Croatiaif it does not surpass it at all.
 It has its atmosphere and enriches every visitor with a lot of experiences.
 Choosing the right program will not take long.
 The selection is just right.
-The only thing I find sad is that Slovak travel agencies provide accommodation in rather unfortunate parts and do not include comprehensive services that are very easy to get with a little search.
+The only thing I find not very good is that Slovak travel agencies provide accommodation in not so good parts and do not include comprehensive services that are very easy to get with a little search.
 May every holiday-eager person have the opportunity to visit Budva in Montenegro at least once in their lives.

 1 Pearl of Adriatic